RaulMyron/Canon-SL3-250D-ShutterCount/README.md

 ## Way 2
 Editing your SDcard with a hex editor (suggested HxD and DO NOT SHIT THIS UP PLZ ⚠️ ⚠️ ⚠️)
 1. In HxD: Tools -> Open Disk -> Choose Your SD Card (Please BE AWARE THAT U CAN BREAK YOUR DISK and uncheck for the SD card the "Open as readonly" box) -> Click Ok
-2. There you gotta find the 1F0, so CTRL + F on it, then finding it substitute the points on right for SCRIPT.
+2. There you gotta find the 1F0, so CTRL + G on it, then finding it substitute the points on right for SCRIPT.
 ![image](https://github.com/RaulMyron/Canon-SL3-250D-ShutterCount/assets/39887348/6a00f86c-a517-4685-ad8f-4d2f7c182971)

 For any way taken, now we gotta continue.